“When the going gets tough the tough get simulating!”

 DevOps (DASA) principles:

-How can we get teams to explore and agree the right behaviors to underpin these principles?
-A business simulation is an ideal way for teams to experiment in a safe environment and practice new behaviors as well as the all-important feedback.
-In this article, I want to describe what happened with one team of senior managers, from different organizations, who were put into the MarsLander simulation and challenged with becoming a high performing teams in 4 hours!
+How can we get teams to explore and agree on the right behaviors to underpin these principles?
+A business simulation is an ideal way for teams to experiment in a safe environment and practice new behaviors as well as all-important feedback.
+In this article, I want to describe what happened with one team of senior managers, from different organizations, who were put into the MarsLander simulation and challenged with becoming a high-performing team in 4 hours!

 What happened in the simulation and how does this reflect reality?
-In the Marslander simulation the team play the business and IT roles in the Mission control team of the Marslander Mission.
-They are confronted with growing business demands for IT enabled innovation, the need to manage risks and maintain ongoing business services AND at the same time adopt new agile ways of working.
+In the Marslander simulation, the team plays the business and IT roles in the Mission control team of the Marslander Mission.
+They are confronted with growing business demands for IT-enabled innovation, the need to manage risks and maintain ongoing business services AND at the same time adopt new agile ways of working.
 With scarce resources.
 How will they cope?
-At the start of the simulation the team is given time to discuss and agree how they will work together to ensure a smooth end-to-end flow of work and deliver business value.
+At the start of the simulation, the team is given time to discuss and agree on how they will work together to ensure a smooth end-to-end flow of work and deliver business value.

 But nobody raised these as concerns in advance.
 And nobody checked to see if people were comfortable with the way that the change had been imposed upon them, or whether they needed help.
 ‘But I told you, you were an empowered team’! said the Mission director.
 But telling the team they are empowered and should take ownership and responsibility is not the same as empowering and enabling the team.

-Core characteristics I saw in the team: Giving input and feedback on ideas, accepting and admitting improvement needs at team and personal level, adopting and applying new learning, asking questions for clarification and to stimulate others to provide ideas, listening and respecting input of others.
+Core characteristics I saw in the team: Giving input and feedback on ideas, accepting and admitting improvement needs at the team and personal level, adopting and applying new learning, asking questions for clarification and stimulating others to provide ideas, listening and respecting the input of others.

 Author: Paul Wilkinson